 It’s where dieting is a group-focused rather than solitary activity.

 You lose weight with other people, such as your family members, friends, or just random folks online.

 Through a combination of community support and some peer pressure, you end up more committed to losing weight within a set period of time.

 Oh, and then there’s the money.
 You bet a certain amount of your own cash, say $100, and if you achieve a defined weight loss goal, you make back your initial investment and then some.

-There are no stipulations about how you lose weight.
+There are usually no stipulations about how you lose weight.

 However, most of these weight-loss betting sites do host forums and other member communities where participants support each other in their weight loss goals.